Christine Hewitt: Storylines

-The affair continues during 1993 with Arthur continuously running between Christine and Pauline.
-Christine becomes more needy and manipulative, cooking up absurd lies and a fake burglary to lure Arthur round, then hitting the bottle if he refuses to come.
+The affair continues during 1993, with Arthur continuously running between Christine and Pauline.
+Christine becomes more needy and manipulative, cooking up absurd lies and a fake burglary to lure Arthur round and drinking alcohol if he refuses to come.
 Kathy Beale's (Gillian Taylforth) decision to open the café in the evenings as a bistro gives Christine an opportunity to see more of Arthur — she applies to be the cook and gets the job.
 However, working in Walford is not enough for Christine, and she begins to make greater demands on Arthur, asking him to choose between her and Pauline.
 Arthur manages to put her off and begins having second thoughts about their affair, after which Christine's behaviour becomes more erratic.
 She begins stalking Arthur around the Square, drunkenly declaring her love for him, buying inappropriate gifts for his son Martin (Jon Peyton Price) and threatening to tell Pauline unless he tells her first.

 In September, under severe pressure, Arthur finally tells Pauline the truth, and tries to tell her that he wants her and not Christine.
 Hurt, embarrassed and angry, Pauline refuses to listen and throws him out, but not before hitting him round the face with a frying pan and throwing a television at him.
 This spells the end for Christine, as Arthur then decides he wants nothing more to do with her, and in October she disappears to face a lonely future, divorced by her husband Greg (Robert Swann), and ditched by her lover.

-In December of the same year Christine sends a wreath to Pete Beale's funeral, which is only seen by Dr Legg (Leonard Fenton) and Ethel Skinner (Gretchen Franklin).
-Ethel doesn't know who Christine is and Dr Legg is hesitant to say, instead telling Ethel that Christine used to work in the café.
+In December of the same year Christine sends a wreath to Pete's funeral, which is only seen by Dr Legg (Leonard Fenton) and Ethel Skinner (Gretchen Franklin).
+Ethel doesn't know who Christine is and Dr Legg is hesitant to say, only telling Ethel that Christine used to work in the café.